Are you planning to grow a Monkey Face orchid in your home and are wondering how to take care of it? Here’s a full monkey orchid care guide for you!

 - Blooms have large light-colored lips that make the flowers look like big-chinned monkeys

 Lastly, let us give you tips on how to grow a Dracula Simia orchid.
 Dracula Simia plants require specific living conditions, so you need to give them regular care.
-Let us start with the ideal locations to make sure that your plant stays healthy.
+Evaluate the plant is worth of growing.
+If not, you can try the other types of plants, ficus triangularis, polyscias fabian, trachyandra tortilis, crispy wave fern, monkey face orchid, manjula pothos, lemon button fern are also good options since they are easy to care for.

 - Areas that belong to the USDA plant hardiness zones ranging from 9 to 11